zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 A lot of complex logic is very simple if handled by reduce.

-4. Adding default values
+### 4. Adding default values

-Sometimes, methods require the user to pass in parameters.
+Sometimes, `methods` require the user to pass in parameters.
 Usually, we have two ways to handle this.
 If the user doesn't pass it in, we usually give a default value, or the user must pass in a parameter, and if they don't, an error is thrown.

 ```javascript
 function double() {